David Campbell (singer)

 David Joseph Campbell OAM (born 6 August 1973) is an Australian singer, actor, and TV personality.
+He is best known as the host of Nine Network's breakfast TV program Today Extra with Sylvia Jeffreys, and as a multi-platinum-selling recording artist.

 He is the son of singer Jimmy Barnes.

 Career

 Theatre career

 Campbell began working professionally in Australia in 1993, after extensive training in youth theatre, during which he won an Australia Day award for his contribution to youth stars.
 Campbell attracted attention in Sydney with his role in the hit Australian play Relative Merits.

-In 1995 Campbell starred in the revival of Alex Harding's musical, Only Heaven Knows, for which he was nominated for a MO Award for Best Musical Theatre Performer of the Year.
+In 1995, Campbell starred in the revival of Alex Harding's musical, Only Heaven Knows, for which he was nominated for a MO Award for Best Musical Theatre Performer of the Year.

 In 1997, Campbell travelled to New York and performed in the Tony Award-winning Love!
 Valor!
 Compassion!.

-Campbell appeared in Les Misérables in the role of Marius Campell won the MO Award for Best Featured Actor in a Musical and New York Backstage Bistro Award as Outstanding Vocalist of the Year.
+Campbell appeared in Les Misérables in the role of Marius.
+Campbell won the MO Award for Best Featured Actor in a Musical and New York Backstage Bistro Award as Outstanding Vocalist of the Year.